 I also located older brother, Thomas, who by 1911 had joined the Durham Light Infantry and was stationed at Colchester, Essex.

 George’s family, then, was definitely scattered far and wide by 1911.
-Unfortunately, as I alluded to in my last post, worse was yet to come: his older brother, Thomas, was killed while serving with the 2nd Durham Light Infantry at Colchester on August 13, 1913 and his younger brother, Samuel, was killed in World War I. What a great deal of hardship and adversity the family had to deal with.
+Unfortunately, worse was yet to come: his older brother, Thomas, was killed while serving with the 2nd Durham Light Infantry at Colchester on August 13, 1913.
+What a great deal of hardship and adversity the family had to deal with.

 George’s tragic family story leaves me with lots of questions about him and his family.
 What precipitated them all being split asunder?
 Did George know his parents were still alive or did he truly think he was an orphan?
 Did George know that he had a younger sister or was he already in the orphanage when Margaret was born?
 And did George ever reunite with all his surviving siblings?